 6) How do I choose the right style for my home?

 Ideally, a new roof will last a very long time, so choosing the right look matters.
 Again, it is important to consider regional conditions and never prioritize design over performance.
 For example, even if you love the look of wood shake, do not use it in a wildfire prone area.
 Instead, choose a material like metal that can mimic the look but won’t compromise on protection.
 Try on colors and different designs before deciding.
 Use online tools such as the MRA visualizer to see how a new roof will actually look on a home.

 7) What are the most sustainable roofing choices?

 Consider the lifecycle of a roof, from tear off to manufacturing to longevity.
-Some materials, like metal roofing, can be installed right over an older asphalt roof to avoid tear off and landfill waste.
+Some materials, like metal roofing, can be installed right over an older asphalt roof.
+You will avoid tear off and excess landfill waste.
 They also can be 100% recycled at the end of their long life and last up to three times longer than other roofing types.
 In addition, quality metal roofs with high performance coatings offer among the best energy efficiency of any roofing material.